 Until a few months ago I never thought that I would end up one day at the Faroe Islands.

 Ok fine… you got me.
-Until a few months ago I didn’t know that the Faroe Islands even exist.
+Until a few months ago I didn’t know that the Faroe Islands even existed.
 And this is a big confession from a travel blogger!

 I ended up on these islands by chance while I was on a cruise from Reykjavik to Hamburg.
 I was there to visit my friend Cinzia onboard and one of the ports of call was Tórshavn, the main city of the Faroe Islands.